Kaaterskill Wild Forest

 - Indian Head Wilderness

-Lodging may be found in the communities of Hunter, Tannersville, and Pallenville.
+Lodging and dining opportunities, as well as gas, food and other supplies may be found in the communities of Hunter, Tannersville, and Pallenville.

 Catskill Regional Tourism Office (leaves DEC website) can provide information about other recreation, attractions and amenities in this area.